v-wjrong/imrrong_weixin-java-miniapp-demo/docs/en/docs/src/main/java/com/github/binarywang/demo/wx/miniapp/WxMaDemoApplication.md

     }
 ```

 This class diagram illustrates the dependency relationship between WxMaDemoApplication and SpringApplication.
 WxMaDemoApplication is a Spring Boot application startup class that invokes SpringApplication.run() via its main method to launch the application.
-SpringApplication is the core bootstrap class of the Spring Framework, providing the run method to initialize and start the Spring application context.
+SpringApplication is the core bootstrap class in the Spring Framework, providing the run method to initialize and start the Spring application context.
 The diagram clearly demonstrates the typical startup process of a Spring Boot application and the core component dependencies.

 ### Internal Method Call Graph